leepatpl/RepData_PeerAssessment1/PA1_template.md

 From the summary of the dataset, we see that the missing values are found only in the "steps" column of the dataset, and there are 2304 rows with missing values (or NA).

-2. Devise a strategy for filling in all the missing values in the dataset.
+#### Devise a strategy for filling in all the missing values in the dataset:

 Our strategy is to fill in the missing values with the mean for that 5-min interval.

-3. Create a new dataset that is equal to the original dataset but with the missing data filled in.
+#### Create a new dataset that is equal to the original dataset but with the missing data filled in:

 ```r